vertigo6622/obsidian-keykeeper/README.md

 }
 ```

-### hwid generation
+### hwid generation:

 hardware ids are computed from client machine information:
-1. collect machine info (CPU, memory, OS details)
+1. stub collects machine info (hardware serials, cpuid, tpm-ek)
-2. generate a json payload with the machine info
-3. compute SPECK-128-CBC-MAC using the user's integrity key
+2. compute SPECK-128-CBC-MAC using the user's integrity key
-4. store the resulting MAC as the hardware id
+3. constructs a json payload with the machine info and MAC
+4. transmits json payload over tor to keykeeper via clearnet proxy

-The hwid is verified by re-computing the MAC and comparing against the stored value using a time safe funtion to prevent timing attacks.
+5. hwid is verified by re-computing the MAC serverside

-### prerequisites

-- node.js 18+
-- tor daemon (for proxy)
-- monerod + monero-wallet-rpc
-- electrum-ltc
+6. stub receives speck key and decrypts payload